telerik/xaml-docs/controls/radrichtextbox/features/fields-and-document-variables/supported-fields.md

 **Class name: DocumentVariableField**

-А field which uses DocumentVariables.
+A field which uses DocumentVariables.
 More information can be found here: [Document Variables]({%slug radrichtextbox-features-document-variables%}).

 ### HYPERLINK